datanav/docs/guide-create-first-synchronization.rst

    #.
 Created a Connect pipe
    #.
 Created a Transform pipe
    #.
 Created a Share pipe
    #.
-Seen the data sybnchronized into HubSpot
+Seen the data synchronized into HubSpot

 .. admonition:: Prerequisites

-  Before starting on this tutorial we suggest getting to know :doc:`what Sesam is <index-whatis>` as well as reading about :doc:`building blocks <developer-guide>` in Sesam.
+  Before starting on this tutorial we suggest you read :doc:`what Sesam is <index-whatis>` as well as :doc:`building blocks <developer-guide>` in Sesam.

   You should also acquire:
     - A `Hubspot developer account <https://developers.hubspot.com/>`_ (free)
+    - Set up a `test account in Hubspot <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_ in order to `aquire an API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_

 |
 |